 These Farrah AG jeans are MONEY.
 They are comfortable, like pyjamas basically, soft, and hug your body SO WELL.

 These are jeans I have purchased or tried on and know from personal experience.

 H&M: They had a premium denim line a while back that was of pretty good quality considering the price (around $20 USD).

 They were not quite as soft or as high of a quality, or as thick as when you hit the $200 mark, but they were far better than Forever 21 or other stores that sold jeans at the same price.

 They run around the $100 range and are SUPER soft, my favourite cuts from the line are either Sweet or Sofia.
 I’d suggest this line to everyone.

 They come in a wide range of styles, and I personally like the highest rises possible which are still only mid-rise.
 For the price, the quality is pretty high and they have a wide range of styles to choose from.
 I’d consider them premium denim, even though they don’t cost an arm and a leg 😉

 CITIZENS OF HUMANITY:

 I love this brand for my body shape because it works well.
-I own the Poison High-Rise Skinny jean and wear it constantly (it’s my staple jean with knee-high boots), and I also own the Amber Mid-rise dark rinse bootcut jean that have now seen better days.
+I own the Rocket High-Rise Skinny jean and wear it constantly (it’s my staple jean with knee-high boots).

 They wash and wear very well over the years, and the quality is outstanding.
 I have never seen the colour fade or go wonky on my dark rinse jeans either.